 - Dec.
 10: While escorting 3 US owned merchant vessels, US forces intercepted and destroyed several Houthi one way attack unscrewed aerial systems (OWA UAS) and 1 anti-ship cruise missile. - Dec.
 16: US forces struck a Houthi command and control facility which was a hub for Houthi operations in the Red Sea and Gulf of Aden. - Dec.
 21: US forces struck a Houthi command and control facility as well as a Houthi missile storage facility.
-During the operation, US forces also shot down multiple Houthi one way attack drones and an anti-ship cruise missile over the Red Sea.
+During the operation, US forces also shot down multiple Houthi one way attack drones and an anti-ship cruise missile over the Red Sea. - Dec.
+30 and 31: US forces struck a Houthi command and control facility and a facility that produced and stored advanced conventional weapons including missiles and drones.
+In addition, US forces destroyed a Houthi coastal radar site, as well as 7 cruise missiles and one-way attack UAVs over the Red Sea.

-Attacks in the Red Sea